arkui-x/docs/en/application-dev/tools/how-to-use-ace-tools.md

 * Run the **ace build** command to build the source code.
 In this way, a cross-platform application is built with native C++ APIs.

 ## AAR/Framework Development
-With ACE Tools, you can develop Android Archive (AAR) plug-ins.
+With ACE Tools, you can develop AAR for the Android platform and Framework for the iOS platform.
 * When creating a project, select **Library** for the project type.
-The project structure is the same as the structure of a simple project.
-The only difference is that the project you create is an Android directory project.
 * Run the **ace build** command to build the library product of the target platform.
     ```shell
-    ace build aar        // Build the AAR for the Android platform.
+    ace build aar              // Build AAR for the Android platform.
+    ace build ios-framework    // Build Framework for the iOS platform.
-    ace build framework  // Build the framework of the iOS platform.
+    ace build ios-xcframework  // Build XCFramework for the iOS platform.
     ```
 ## Multi-Ability Development
 With ACE Tools, you can develop a cross-platform application with multiple abilities.
 * Run the following command and enter the ability name as prompted to create an Ability module:
     ```
     cd entry
-    ace create ability
+    ace new ability
     ?
 Please enter the ability name:Second
     ```
 * The preceding command adds the corresponding ability adaptation code to the **entry**, **android**, and **ios** directories.
 The following shows only the new code.